Higher education in Japan: Entrance

 Passing the entrance exam to a university is a major life step for a young Japanese person.

 University entrance is the traditional route taken by Japanese students to enter the gateway of higher education as it is by far the most prestigious form of higher education in the country.
 In contrast to the practice of relying on grade point averages and percentages for assessing eligibility in countries like Canada and the United States, entrance to universities in Japan is primarily determined by the scores obtained in entrance examinations (nyūgaku shiken (入学試験)), which serve as the main criteria for university admission.
 People enrolled in undergraduate schools are awarded bachelor's degrees which take four to six years.
 Graduate schools award master's (2 years), doctoral (3 years), and professional degrees (2–3 years).
 Though 88.7 percent of Japanese universities are private, the top ten universities in Japan are elite research institutions where 8 of them are national (University of Tokyo, Kyoto University, Tohoku University, Kyushu University, Hokkaido University, Osaka University, Nagoya University, and the Tokyo Institute of Technology) and the remaining two being private institutions (Keio University and Waseda University).
-Private institutions accounted for nearly 80% of all university enrollments in 1991, but with a few exceptions such as Waseda University and Keio University, the public national universities are more highly regarded.
-Especially, National Seven Universities are the most prestigious.
+Private institutions accounted for nearly 80% of all university enrollments in 1991, but with a few exceptions such as Waseda University and Keio University, the public national universities are more highly regarded, especially the National Seven Universities which are the most prestigious.
 This distinction had its origins in historical factors—the long years of dominance of the select imperial universities, such as the University of Tokyo and the University of Kyoto, which trained Japan's leaders before the war—and also in differences in quality, particularly in facilities and faculty ratios.